batoulapps/batoulapps.github.io/_posts/2014-09-15-calculating-prayer-times.md

 horizon.
 The time for Isha begins when the evening twilight (*shafaq*) in the sky has disappeared.

-The darkest definition of twilight is called *astronomical twilight*, which occurs in the morning when the sun is 18 degrees below the horizon until the sun rises and in the evening when the sun sets until it drops to 18 degrees below the horizon.
+Twilight's darkest point (when there is the least amount of light in the sky) is called *astronomical twilight*, which occurs in the morning when the sun is 18 degrees below the horizon until the sun rises and in the evening when the sun sets until it drops to 18 degrees below the horizon.
 However, at some locations, astronomical twilight does not exactly coincide with *alfajr alsadiq* and *shafaq*.
 And for locations above 48.5 degrees latitude (such as the UK and northern Europe), the sun never falls below 18 degrees and twilight doesn't actually end.
 To compensate for these issues, the different *calculation method* settings offer alternative degrees for the sun's position to determine morning and evening twilight.

 ### Remote Locations